7.3 Magnitude Earthquake Rocks Iraq-Iran Border, Killing 'Several'

 On Sunday in Iraq, a massive quake measuring 7.3 in magnitude rocked the northern part of the country near Haliabia, a city in northeastern Iraq near the Iran border.
-CNN reports that at least 6 people have been reported dead in Iraq, and dozens more are injured.
-Of those who were killed, 4 lost their lives in eastern Iraq and 2 in the city of Qasr-e Shirin.
-The Washington Post adds that 2 more people have been reported dead thus far in Iran, and the number of dead is expected to rise as recovery operations continue.
+CNN initially reported that several people were reported dead in Iraq, including in the eastern portion of the country and the city of Qasr-e Shirin.
+The Washington Post added that Iranian deaths had also occurred, and the number of dead was expected to rise as recovery operations continue.

+CNN’s updated toll has now surpassed 100 dead with at least 1,000 injured:

+A powerful 7.3 magnitude earthquake Sunday in the Iraqi city of Halabja, close to the Iraq-Iran border, killed scores of people in Iran, Iranian officials said.

 The powerful quake sent tremors through the Iraqi city of Baghdad, located within the central part of the nation.
 Extensive damage has also been reported in countless villages, which have also seen telecommunication and power outages.
 The region where the quake struck sits upon one of several major fault lines in Iran, and although that country sees quakes almost daily, the most deadly one in recent history — a 6.6 magnitude quake that left 26,000 dead — struck in 2003.